Pustulose acute generalized exanthematic L27.0

 This section has been translated automatically.

-The "AGEP validation score" from the EuroSCAR study group (Sidoroff et al. 2001) is helpful for the validation of the diagnosis.
-A score of 8-12 pts speaks for the diagnosis:
+The "AGEP validation score" of the EuroSCAR study group (Sidoroff et al. 2001) is helpful for validating the diagnosis.
+A score of 8-12 points speaks for the diagnosis:

 AGEP validation score of EuroSCAR study group (Sidoroff A et al. 2001)